Tbwheeler94/Data-Center-Energy-Use-Dashboard/README.md

 # Data Center Energy Use Dashboard

-View website live at: http://movingbits.org/ (launch scheduled for end of August)
+View complete website live at: http://movingbits.org/ (launch scheduled for end of August) View prototype website live at https://data-center-energy-use-dashboard.shinyapps.io/data-center-energy-use-dashboard/#!/ (NOTE: this is not the final version)

 ## Project Overview